Sinha5714/animal-kingdom/README.md

 ### Content
 - The text content was provided by the site owner.
 - The fonts of the content was taken from [google fonts](https://fonts.google.com/)
-- The location is taken from [google maps](https://www.google.com/maps/)
 - The icon has been taken from [fontawesome.com](https://fontawesome.com/v6/docs/)

 ### Media
-- The video used in the site was taken from [pexels.com](https://www.pexels.com/)
 - The images in the website including gallery and background are taken from [pexels.com](https://www.pexels.com/)

 ### Code
-#### The following code ideas were borrowed from [Love-running project](https://sinha5714.github.io/love-running/)
+#### The following code ideas were borrowed from [Love Maths](https://github.com/Sinha5714/love_Maths)

-- Container for images in why-us section

-- Social-media links in the footer section
+-  Increment Score function

+#### The following idea was a help from my Sister

+-  Splicing used question so that it does not repeat

+#### The following code idea was taken from google search

+- setAttribute("disabled", "disabled");

+#### Following code was provided by student in slack community

-- Join-us form
+- countdown();

-#### Code idea for video-player in header

-- Code idea for video-player in header section was borrowed from Nas-Daily website".

-#### Display : Flex

-- The attribute display with value: flex was learned using W3schools.

-#### Thank You Message Page

-- A student in slack has provided with useful information reagrding the value of "Action" and "Method" in form section to generate the "Thank You" page.

 ### Thank You
-- to my mentor Can for supporting me with his feedback through the entire project
+- to my mentor Cans for supporting me with his feedback through the entire project
+- to my Sister(Manisha Sinha) who helped with the code
 - to Code Institute and Slack community for helping me when I was getting stuck with some challenges.